 What is the percent change in each year if the card is valued at \$1,003.33 at the end of the first year?
 Over the course of the two years, what was the overall percent change in the value of the card?
 What was the rate of change per year?

-We need to provide four answers to the questions and find the percent change in year 1, or Δ %1, then the percent change in year 2, or Δ %2.
-Using these first two solutions, we calculate both the overall percent change across both years, or Δ % overall, and the rate of change per year, or RoC.
+We need to provide four answers to the questions and find the percent change in year 1, or $\Delta$ %1, then the percent years, or $\Delta$ % overall, and the rate of change per year, or RoC.